LucHermitte/lh-vim-lib/doc/Project.md

 Instead, all those buffers will point to a same global variable associated to the current project.

-This variable will hold a single instance of each pair _variable_:_value_.
+This variable will hold a single instance for each pair _variable_:_value_.

 This means that modifying a `p:variable` in a buffer will also modify its state in all the buffers belonging to the same project.